ulch777/ArtShop/README.md

 width="200" hspace="10" vspace="10">
 A free application that allows you to share cards and greetings with your loved ones through various messengers such as Facebook, Twitter, Whatsapp, Viber, Telegram, and Pinterest.

-Greeting cards app is available on the Google Play
+The greeting cards app is available on the Google Play

 <p align="center">
 <a href="https://play.google.com/store/apps/details?id=ua.ulch.artshop">